A little story…

 Yes.
 I. did.

-8. ALLOW YOUR CHILD TO GET IT WRONG: When a parent checks her child’s homework and makes sure each answer is “correct” to her satisfaction, she is robbing her child the opportunity to learn from his mistakes!
+8. ALLOW YOUR CHILD TO GET IT WRONG: When a mom checks her child’s homework and makes sure each answer is “correct” to her satisfaction, she is robbing her child the opportunity to learn from his mistakes!
 Teachers will (most likely) review homework with students the next day.
 If a teacher sees that a child has missed a lot of the homework, she is able to reteach the material to make sure that there is understanding.
 Effective Moms should not be tempted to “show off” through their child.
 Please understand that your child’s academic performance is up to your child.
 Be confident that you have created a healthy environment for your child to thrive and succeed in by his own merits.

 9. TALK ABOUT YOURSELF: Parents who can talk about themselves to their children in an age-appropriate way are appealing and interesting to their kids.
 When kids are interested in someone, they listen to them more.
 When children listen to parents, they learn from their wisdom.
 They understand their parents’ morals and will subscribe to their values.
 So, tell your kids about what happened at work (nix the water cooler gossip, please) and the kind of work challenges you’ve had.
 Share your failures as well as your victories.
 Read (not just your Facebook feed) and discuss current topics with your children.
 And they do this AT THE DINNER TABLE with no screens to distract the family from bonding and sharing.